bethoffman/ev-node/docs/adr/adr-004-core-types.md

 #### Evidence

-`Evidence` represents a go-interface (or oneof in protobuf) of known set of concrete fraud-proofs.
+`Evidence` represents a go-interface (or one of in protobuf) of known set of concrete fraud-proofs.
 The details for this will be defined in a separated adr/PR.

 Here is an incomplete list of potential evidence types: